2004-2006 Scion xB

 2004 • 2005 • 2006

-In a nutshell: This article is an overview of your xB's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your xB's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your Scion.

 Overview of the Scion xB